k2view-academy/K2View-Academy/articles/30_web_framework/06_data_table_editor.md

 -  To filter data, click XXX to open the XXX and enter the filtering criteria.
 -  To go to a linked table and edit its hierarchy in the schema, click XXX, click the linked table and then click xxxx xxxx.

 In the following Invoice table, a customer LUI has several subscribers each having several invoices.
-The data has been filtered to display Subscriber #13 and their invoices:
+The data has been filtered to display Subscriber #13 and its invoices:

   <img src="images/30_dataeditor_05a.png" alt="Table Data Editor" />